shellywanamaker/shellywanamaker.github.io/_posts/2017-07-09-Desalting-for-SRM.md

 Loaded samples on @ ~10am, monitored for ~1.5 hrs, then left to work in my office.
 I returned at 3:30pm and found that it had fully stopped, and the temperature and increased to room temp, with no obvious reasons as to why it stopped.
 Judging from the amount the samples had evaporated, I'd guess it had stopped at around 1:30 or 2pm.
 I chatted with Jen and she advised that I clean the large O-ring to ensure a proper seal.
 I did so, restarted with time set to 999.
 Checked on it at 7:30pm, and samples still needed lots of time.
 I returned at 11:30pm, and pulled all my samples out at 1:20am.
 Many of them had a black precipitate, which is different than our first round of extractions:

-#### 7/9 Desalting all samples, which Involved preparing columns, and washing a series of solvents through the columns to remove salts and retain the peptides.
+#### 7/9 Desalting
+This involved preparing columns, and washing a series of solvents through the columns to remove salts and retain the peptides.
 Followed the [protocol](https://github.com/sr320/LabDocs/blob/master/protocols/ProteinprepforMSMS.md) listed on LabDocs repo, with a couple minor tweaks:

-##### Step 1: Made solvents
+##### Step 1:
+Made solvents
   ![image](https://user-images.githubusercontent.com/17264765/28006702-513f989c-6505-11e7-9a4f-3b5f83d8b079.png)

-##### Step 2: Labeled tubes 50 each (48 samples, Gblank, and Oblank):
+##### Step 2:
+Labeled tubes 50 each (48 samples, Gblank, and Oblank):
     - Macrospin tubes for columns: G# E
     - Macrospin tubes for columns: G# F (final, will contain peptides)
     - Centrifuge tubes: G# E-1